sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/proposal/new/vision.md

 Describe the system for converting textbooks to Sage; everyone will be able to do it!

+Many mathematicians and scientists use the \LaTeX{} language to create technical articles and books.
+As a result, there is an impressive array of extensions to \LaTeX{}.
+Sage also includes  extensive support for \LaTeX{}, through every mathematical object having a \LaTeX{} representation, and the use of jsMath to render mathematics beautifully in a Sage worksheet (within a standard web browser).
+Furthermore, the Sage notebook interface allows a user to add new text, including \LaTeX{} code for mathematics.

+This project proposes to convert open-source textbooks into folders of interactive Sage worksheets, or to create Sage-enhanced supplements for existing open-source textbooks.
+A Sage worksheet is a combination of input and output cells, optionally with text (HTML) inbetween.
+The tex4ht translator (an NSF funded project) can convert extremely complex \LaTeX{} into jsMath, which can be converted to the Sage worsheet format with extremely minimal modifications.
+It is possible to insert Sage code into a \LaTeX{} source file, and have it migrate to the eventual Sage worksheet as an input cell.
+A pilot project, a fourteen page primer on group theory designed to accompany Judson's abstract algebra text, clearly shows the feasibility of this process and clearly identifies the technical changes needed to make the process routine for an author.

+The end result is a folder of Sage worksheets, each a mixture of text, high-quality typeset mathematics, Sage input cells and Sage interactive demonstrations.

+Also, the plan for bundling a collection of worksheets into a more high-level document (basically a packaged version of the Sphinx documentation).

 \subsubsection{Converting specific textbooks}

 A list of specific textbooks we will do.

+Each of the textbooks below is licensed with a GNU Free Documentation Licenses (GFDL) or a Creative Commons License that allows anyone to distribute modified versions, typically only requiring attribution of the original author's work and the use of the same license.

+\begin{itemize}
+\item  \dokuitalic{A First Course in Linear Algebra}, Robert Beezer, \href{http://linear.pugetsound.edu/}{http://linear.pugetsound.edu/}.
+Second-year university level text, concentrating on understanding how to understand and formulate proofs.
+Used at thirteen schools since Fall~2007.
+Contains some Sage commands.
+\item  \dokuitalic{Abstract Algebra: Theory and Applications}, Tom Judson, \href{http://abstract.ups.edu/}{http://abstract.ups.edu/}.
+Standard upper-division treatment of groups, rings, domains, fields, Galois Theory.
+Published commercially in 1992, released as open source in 2007.
+Used by seven schools in its first year available.
+Supplement describes group theory in Sage.
+\item  \dokuitalic{Combinatorics Through Guided Discovery}, Kenneth Bogart, \href{http://www.math.dartmouth.edu/news-resources/electronic/kpbogart/}{http://www.math.dartmouth.edu/news-resources/electronic/kpbogart/}.
+Problem book in combinatorics with roughly 400 problems designed to teach the subject.
+NSF funded, released as open source.
+\item  \dokuitalic{Elementary Number Theory: Primes, Congruences, and Secrets}, William Stein, \href{http://wstein.org/ent/}{http://wstein.org/ent/}.
+Published by Springer-Verlag, will be available with open license in \includegraphics[height=1em]{texitjAlVGc.png} Month~Year????.  \includegraphics[height=1em]{texitjAlVGc.png} Add capsule summary, Add extent of Sage usage (massive?)Open license consistent with paragraph above?
+\item  \dokuitalic{Vector Calculus}, Michael Corral, \href{http://www.mecmath.net/}{http://www.mecmath.net/}.
+Standard treatment of multivariate calculus: vector calculus, partial derivatives, multiple integrals, theorems of Green and Stokes.
+Impressive graphics.
+\item  \dokuitalic{Trigonometry}, Michael Corral, \href{http://mecmath.net/trig/}{http://mecmath.net/trig/}.
+An in-depth, comprehensive and unified treatment of the typical high-school topics.
+Impressive graphics.
+\item  \dokuitalic{Cryptography}, David Kohel, \href{http://echidna.maths.usyd.edu.au/~kohel/tch/Crypto/crypto.pdf}{http://echidna.maths.usyd.edu.au/~kohel/tch/Crypto/crypto.pdf}.
+Classical ciphers and their cryptanalysis, modern stream ciphers and public-key cryptography.
+Significant appendices on Sage.
+\end{itemize}

 \subsubsection{Other curricula material}

 Other curricula material that we will convert; subject-specific tutorials, course notes, etc.

+We propose to create subject specific tutorials to answer questions such as "What are the Sage commands you need to know in order to do multivariate calculus?"
+We propose to create a systematic and organized collection of subject specific tutorials and interacts to include with Sage.
+Some work has been put forth in this (library of interacts, Georgia Sage Days Primers).
+But there needs to be a lot more work and infrastructure in place to distribute these with Sage.
+Maybe reference the Demonstrations project?

 \subsubsection{Faculty workshops for converting and developing new "learning materials and strategies"}